 There may be other elements like proper image sizing, 404 redirects, and a variety of more complex problems that you may have a harder time-solving.
 These issues are where specific search engine optimization plugins come in.
 By utilizing a variety of plugins, you can have images automatically resized to fit your website better.
 You can have SEO plugins give you recommendations for pages as to how you can get the most search traffic.

 2. Visual Builders

 Once you are working within an e-commerce website builder, you can display your products.
-Whether it is physical products you ship out or services, you can display your business within an online store.
-Setting up product pages is easy and has full customization to make your business stand out from the competition.
+Whether it is physical products you ship out or services, you can show your business within an online store.
+Setting up product pages is smooth and has full customization to make your business stand out from the competition.
 Integrating e-commerce software can seem overwhelming, but Kallen Media can make it simple with a free consultation!

 After reviewing what WordPress has to offer, we would recommend trying your first website on WordPress.
-If you are much more experienced and know exactly what you want to create, you may need to look into a web development team.
+If you are experienced and know what you want to create, you may need to look into a web development team.
 For now, we hope you enjoyed the article and would love to hear your feedback in the comments!